FamilySearch/pewpew/README.md

 #### Expressions
 Expressions are strings which provide a way to act on one or more providers' data.
 Expressions can be used to select sub-properties on an object, access elements in an array, acess the length of an array, evaluate boolean logic or use helper functions to act on data from a provider.

-The following operators can be used in boolean logic:
+The following operators can be used within an expression:

 Operator | Description
 --- | ---
 `==` | Equal.
-Check that two values are equal to each other `!=` | Not equal.
-Check that two values are not equal to each other `>` | Greater than.
-Check that the left value is greater than the right `<` | Less than.
-Check that the left value is less than the right `>=` | Greater than or equal to.
-Check that the left value is greater than or equal to the right `<=` | Less than or equal to.
-Check that the left value is less than or equal to the right
+Check that two values are equal to each other and produces a boolean.
+`!=` | Not equal.
+Check that two values are not equal to each other and produces a boolean.
+`>` | Greater than.
+Check that the left value is greater than the right and produces a boolean.
+`<` | Less than.
+Check that the left value is less than the right and produces a boolean.
+`>=` | Greater than or equal to.
+Check that the left value is greater than or equal to the right and produces a boolean.
+`<=` | Less than or equal to.
+Check that the left value is less than or equal to the right and produces a boolean.
+`&&` | And.
+Checks that two values are true and produces a boolean.
+`&&` | Or.
+Checks that one of two values is true and produces a boolean.
+`+` | Add.
+Adds two numbers together producing a number.
+`-` | Subtract.
+Subtracts two numbers producing a number.
+`*` | Multiply.
+Multiplies two numbers producing a number.
+`/` | Divide.
+Divides two numbers producing a number.

 The following helper functions are also available: